Height: 6' 0" Weight: 215 lbs

 Player Hometown: La Habana, CU

-Lago delivered a memorable 2019 season in Sioux Falls, winning the American Association batting crown wtih a .339 average.
-In 92 games, the 28-year old blasted 30 doubles and 13 home runs, driving in 57 runs while adding 14 stolen bases.
+Lago delivered a memorable 2019 season in Sioux Falls, winning the American Association batting crown with a .339 average.
+In 92 games, the 29-year-old blasted 30 doubles and 13 home runs, driving in 57 runs while adding 14 stolen bases.
 Lago was named a Midseason and Postseason All-Star for his efforts, going 1-for-4 in the All-Star Game and also appearing in the Home Run Derby.

 The native of La Habana, Cuba, posted an impressive 36 multi-hit games in 2019, including 11 three-hit games and a pair of four-hit performances.
-All told, Lago finished the campaign with a .339/..386/.531 slash line, good for a .917 OPS that ranked 7th in the American Association among qualified hitters.
+Lago finished the campaign with a .339/.386/.531 slash line, good for a .917 OPS that ranked 7th in the American Association.
 His .393 wOBA checked in at 6th.

 Lago’s 2019 season included career-bests in virtually all major offensive categories.
 His 13 home runs with the Canaries represented one more than his previous eight professional seasons combined.
 In 399 plate appearances, Lago whiffed only 55 times, yielding a strong 13.7 strikeout rate, while improving his walk rate nearly four full percentage points from the 2018 season.
 Defensively, Lago served as the Canaries primary second baseman, though he also saw time at third base and shortstop.